 The nice thing about these is that the amount of time you spend learning the ropes and completing orientation may count for required professional development.
 If you decide to pursue this option, definitely check with your local school superintendent for more information about PD.

 For over 50 years, Pearson has been the top name in testing.
 They have opportunities for individuals interested in becoming test scorers.
 You can work from home, but you must have a four year degree.
 You can go to Pearson to find out more about these positions and to see if you qualify!

 For this company, only a 2 year college degree is required, but you have to pass a “final exam” before you can begin.
 While there is no financial investment up front, you are required to go through a rather intensive orientation and training before you become certified.
 Once you’re qualified, you start scoring and making money.
 To find out more, you can visit WriteScore.

 While this is certainly not an exhaustive list of work from home jobs for teachers, I hope it has helped you see five of the best options out there!
-Whether you are looking for a side job to supplement your income or a summer job to make extra money, these are wonderful opportunities.
-If you have any questions, or if you know of another great addition to this list, I would love for you to comment below.
+Whether you’re looking for a side job to supplement your income or a summer job to make extra money, these are wonderful opportunities.